askrht/spark-demo/README.md

 **Start here**

   Data pipeline executes inside the docker containers, on a development machine.
 The entire pipeline is automated through a self documented makefile.
-Executing `make` command in the root of this repository will build the docker containers for spark and hadoop, start them, verify input data and generate the report
+Executing `make` command in the root of this repository will build the docker containers for Spark and Hadoop, start them, verify input data and generate the report

   Either execute `make` in the root of the repository or execute individual commands `make setup start verify report`.
 Most commands are idempotent

   Explore other commands using `make help`

   ```
   $ make help